 The nonprofit received funding to continue services at the Hotel Diva, the Auburn Hotel and the Henry Hotel.
-The charity’s programs are home to 779 people across nine locations, according to its website.
+The charity’s programs are home to 1,800 people while also offering mental health and case management services, according to its website.

 The city also granted Episcopal Community Services $2.3 million to run a winter shelter and a $9.8 million contract to operate a site that directs people to other social services—called an access point.

 HealthRight360 — $11.8 Million

 HealthRight360 is the nonprofit that was chiefly in charge of providing overdose prevention services at the city’s first safe consumption site, the Tenderloin Center.
 The controversial center opened in January 2022 and closed in December.